 All relevant employees and managers should have completed the VIP training or the online courses on Integrity.

-- Awareness and monitoring: It is the responsibility of every manager to lead by example and to ensure that their team members understand our core values.
+Our integrity team holds special sessions and awareness activities on a regular basis together with certain departments that have extensive dealings with partners outside Vattenfall.
+In 2017 this included participation by our Procurement department and our Markets and Wind business areas, among others.
+It is the responsibility of every manager to lead by example and to ensure their team members understand our way of working.
 More than 400 managers complete the Vattenfall Integrity Survey every year.
-Based on the survey responses and various interviews, a range of activities may be initiated, such as the monitoring compliance with our governing rules or providing tailor-made information material.
+Based on the survey responses and various interviews, a range of activities may be initiated, such as monitoring compliance with our governing rules or providing tailor-made information material.
+One specific action in 2017 was to ask managers to encourage their teams to complete the revised Code of Conduct e-learning course.
+An entirely new Code of Conduct is currently being drafted and will be introduced in 2018.
+Substantial awareness activities will take place in connection with the launch of the new Code.

-- Incidents: A total of 47 integrity-related incidents were reported in 2017, of which fifteen led to disciplinary action.
+A total of 47 integrity-related incidents (40) were reported in 2017.
 None of the incidents in 2017 were related to antitrust/competition issues.
-Most of the incidents were reported internally.
-All reported incidents and violations are evaluated and subject to a lessons-learned process to ensure continuous improvement within the company.

 Challenges we have (still the case)